Find out more about publication ethics and our policies.

 To fabricate or manipulate data is fundamentally wrong and a breach of research integrity.
-We may review data or request the original data files.
+We may review data or request the original data files; we reserve the right to request a dataset at any point as part of an investigation.
 If there is reason to suspect that the data is not plausible, we reserve the right to reject that paper, and to notify your institution, as appropriate.

 Also known as dual publication.
 Any work you submit to us must be original and previously unpublished.
 It is unacceptable academic practice to submit to more than one journal at the same time – you are expected to wait until receiving a decision from one journal before submitting to the next.

 - Inappropriate manipulation: the adjustment of an image or figure, which violates established research guidelines, but does not impact the interpretation of the data shown.

 - Fraudulent manipulation: the deliberate adjustment or manipulation of an image or figure to affect the interpretation of the data.

 Manipulation may include the addition or removal of elements from a figure, or adjustments to image formatting designed to obscure or highlight a particular result.